-Teachers set high expectations for all Boys.
+Teachers set high expectations for all Pupils.
 They will use appropriate assessment to set ambitious targets and plan challenging work for all groups.
-Each class teacher attempts to set suitable learning challenges, respond to Boys' needs and overcome potential barriers to learning.
+Each class teacher attempts to set suitable learning challenges, respond to pupils' needs and overcome potential barriers to learning.
 Including:

-- Boys with higher attainment / ability
+- Pupils with higher attainment / ability

-- Boys with low prior attainment
+- Pupils with low prior attainment

-- Boys from disadvantaged backgrounds
+- Pupils from disadvantaged backgrounds

-- Boys with SEND
+- Pupils with SEND

-- Boys with English as an additional language (EAL)
+- Pupils with English as an additional language (EAL)